hpe-dev-incubator/hpe-dev-portal/content/campaign/links.md

 * On [Twitter](https://twitter.com/HPE_DevCom)
 * On the [Web](https://developer.hpe.com)
 * By [email](mailto:hpedev@hpe.com)
 * Subscribe to our monthly [Newsletter](https://developer.hpe.com/newsletter-signup)
+* Register to one of our [Munch & Learn Technology Talk](https://developer.hpe.com/campaign/munch-and-learn/)
 * Register to one of our [Workshops-on-Demand](https://hackshack.hpedev.io/workshops)

 <br />

-Wed love to count you as one of our blog contributors, so check how to become one, [here](https://developer.hpe.com/contribute).
+We would love to count you as one of our blog contributors, so check how to become one, [here](https://developer.hpe.com/contribute).

 Thank you!